EnterpriseDB/repmgr/README.md

 to be archived, as PostgreSQL will not finally shut down until all these have been archived.
-If there is a backlog exceeding `archive_ready_warning` WAL files, `repmgr` emit a warning before attempting to perform a switchover; you can also check annually with `repmgr node check --archive-ready`.
+If there is a backlog exceeding `archive_ready_warning` WAL files, `repmgr` emit a warning before attempting to perform a switchover; you can also check manually with `repmgr node check --archive-ready`.

 Ensure that `repmgrd` is *not* running to prevent it unintentionally promoting a node.